Protaras, Cyprus

 When we asked people living in Protaras about club and activities where newcomers can meet others, they responded:

 "Initally contact with expats living around you.
-I have not joined any clubs but have a lot of leisure contact both with my Greek and expat neigbours," remarked one expat who made the move to Protaras.
+I have not joined any clubs but have a lot of leisure contact both with my Greek and expat neigbours," explained one expat living in Protaras, Cyprus.

 What should I bring when moving to Protaras?